m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking.md

 All of the controllers are still relatively hard to use because they involve interacting directly with OpenFlow flow table modifications, which operate on a very low level.

-It’s possible to develop programming languages on top of these controllers that make it much easier for a network operator to reason about network behavior.
+It's possible to develop programming languages on top of these controllers that make it much easier for a network operator to reason about network behavior.

 ## Customizing Control
 ### Hubs